4/5

 9. A military man or a businessman is more important to society than an artist or a dancer.

-10. The state lifts people from basic, bare-bones living in the heights of human power.
+10. The state lifts people from basic, bare-bones existence to the heights of human power.

 What does Adorno's F-scale actually measure?